 Proper Hydration is Essential to Survival

 Because thirst is just as basic a biological function as breathing, i.e., you do it without ever consciously acknowledging it, your body knows when to nudge you to go grab a drink.

-While thirst is a useful gauge for letting you know when you are dehydrated, it should not be the sole indicator for being under-hydrated.
+While thirst is a useful gauge for letting you know when you are dehydrated, it should not be the sole indicator of being under-hydrated.
+How much water should adults drink each day?
 By the time your body tells you that you are thirsty, you may already be grappling with the consequences of various levels of dehydration, like fatigue or headaches.

-While the 8x8 Rule exists without scientific backing, there are times when you should imbibe a greater-than-normal amount of water.
+While the 8x8 Rule exists without scientific backing, there are times when you should adjust how much water you should drink.
 If you happen to be sweating a lot, either from exercise or living in a hot, dry environment, you should drink more water.

-Remember to drink more water if you are nursing or pregnant, suffering from a fever or coping with bouts of vomiting or diarrhea.
-If you want to lose weight, drinking more water may also be a good solution for the long term.
+Remember to drink more water if you are nursing or pregnant, suffering from a fever, or coping with bouts of vomiting or diarrhea.
+If you want to lose weight, increasing how much water you should drink may also be a good solution for the long term.

 Wrapping Everything Up

-Because no one but you can gauge how much water you need to drink, feel free to play around with how much water you drink; some people seem to work better when they drink more water than the average person while others will complain about the increased need to visit the bathroom.
+Because no one but you can gauge how much water you should drink, feel free to play around with how much water you need each day; some people seem to work better when they drink more water than the average person, while others will complain about the increased need to visit the bathroom.

 - Drink often enough over time that your urine is pale and clear.